scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

 }
 ```

 You can view the results of your simulation by checking out that file, or conduct further investigation via plotting (e.g., in R or Python!).
 Check out an extensive example of creating and writing these output files on our course [website](https://andrew-bortvin.github.io/slimNotes/writing-output.html), and please reach out with any questions or suggestions!
+Check out the 2nd of 3 blog posts on this topic - launching SLiM from the command [line](https://scarioscia.github.io/2024-01-07/command-line-SLiM).